You may have heard the term ‘pH values of water’ used when talking about water quality. But what does it really mean?

 1. Carbon Dioxide

 Carbon dioxide is one of the most common reasons that water turns acidic.
 Many natural processes, such as photosynthesis, respiration, and decomposition, cause a rise in the level of carbon dioxide.
 It can then react with water to form carbonic acid.
 This can cause an imbalance in pure water.
 Thus, as the carbon dioxide levels rise globally, a change in the pH values can be seen in the oceans across the world over time.

 2. Natural Influence

 Limestone and carbonate materials can also cause fluctuations in the pH values of water.
-Both these materials react with hydrogen and hydroxyl ions that usually cause water to neutralize.
+These materials react with hydrogen and hydroxyl ions, which usually cause water to neutralize.
 In case of additional exposure, it can cause the water to become slightly more basic.